-Das Gupta (2005) in his article commented that a paradigm shift is required from financial sector reform to micro - finance reform to this required reform to the priority sector needs to be made lean, mandatory micro credit must be monitored rigorously.
+Das Gupta (2005) in his article commented that a paradigm shift is required from financial sector reform to micro - finance reform to this erector needs to be made lean, mandatory micro credit must be monitored rigorously.
 Simultaneously space and scope have to be properly designed for providing competitive environment to micro - finance services.
 Extensive database needs to be created by the RBI for understanding micro finance.